strimzi/drain-cleaner/README.md

 ## Deployment

-By default, the Drain Cleaner drains Kafka and ZooKeeper pods.
+By default, the Drain Cleaner drains Kafka broker and controller pods.
-If you want to use the Drain Cleaner with only one of them, you can edit the `Deployment` by setting the `STRIMZI_DRAIN_KAFKA` or `STRIMZI_DRAIN_ZOOKEEPER` environment variables to `false`.
+If you want to disable the draining of the Kafka pods, you can edit the `Deployment` by setting the `STRIMZI_DRAIN_KAFKA` environment variable to `false`.

 You can also limit the namespaces that the Drain Cleaner watches by setting the `STRIMZI_DRAIN_NAMESPACES` environment variable to a comma-separated list of namespace names.
 When this variable is set to a non-empty value, the Drain Cleaner will only process eviction requests for Strimzi pods in the specified namespaces.